Training Day: Conductive Concrete Retrospective Install, Openreach

 2 no. San-Earth Conductive Concrete bags were then added to a mix of 20 litres of water and 1 litre of accelerator to form a concrete slurry.
 With one operative holding the electrode centrally within the earthpit with the aid of the pre-cut 1.5m section of duct, this mix was shoveled around the electrode.

-This step was repeated for a second time with another blend of conductive concrete, accelerator and water placed around the elctrode until the earth-pit was completely full.
+This step was repeated for a second time with another blend of conductive concrete, accelerator and water placed around the electrode until the earth-pit was completely full.
 The duct was then detached from the electrode and pulled out of the pit, allowing the electrode to remain completely surrounded in conductive concrete.

 The earth electrode was immediately tested for Ra and results documented, with the concrete left to cure same-day.
 For the purposes of demonstration a secondary earth pit was then excavated and fitted with an electrode using the same steps as above to denote the steps taken if the primary electrode reading was to measure over 130 Ohms.